sajious/ABM-DES_RiskMap/README.md

 1. **AnyLogic Software**: Ensure you have **AnyLogic version 8.9.3 or later** installed on your system.
 You can download it from [AnyLogic Website](https://www.anylogic.com/).
 2. **Basic AnyLogic Knowledge**: Familiarity with AnyLogic interface, simulation setup, and model execution is recommended.
 Tutorials are available at [AnyLogic Tutorials](https://anylogic.help/). <cite>https://anylogic.help/</cite>

-Advanced Settings

-    Environment Dimensions: The simulation space dimensions (default 500x500 meters) can be modified within the AnyLogic Main agent properties.
-    Agent Properties: Velocity, initial positions, and other agent-specific parameters are configurable within their respective agent type definitions.
-    Simulation Runtime: Simulation duration and speed can be adjusted in the Run Configurations before execution.

-    Detailed configuration information allows users to tailor the project to their specific needs.

 Project Status